GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Thunderous Fist**
 The user spend 2 ki points to inflict an unarmed attack as an action.
 If successful, it also inflicts an electrical attack.
 If that attack is also successful, it inflicts a sonic attack.
 If the sonic attack is succcessful, the user may expend 1 ki point or use their reaction to knock the foe back a number of feet equal to the points of success.

+**Thuring**
+Te user spends 4 ki as an action to inflict 2 ki attacks, an electric attack, then an attack of one of the following types (crushing, electric, ki, force).
+This has a range in yards equal to the user's [Will] or [Body] + their heroism.
+A critical hit with 2 of the attacks will incur an additonal attack of the chosen type.
+This cannot be performed twice in the same round.

 **Vicious Blast**
 User spend 3 ki points to hurl a blast of energy at a foe within a number of yards equal to their [Body] score + level as an action.
 If the attack is successful or qualifies to damage armor, it will inflict an acid attack at the end of the phase for the next two phases.
 These acid attacks gain a 1d4 bonus for the purpose of determinng a critical hit and inflict the critical hit effect of a ki attack.